What Exactly Is Plant-Based?

 People are also becoming less strict about labelling the food choices they make.
 No longer is it important to remain within the confines of vegan or vegetarian.
 Instead, people are adopting ‘flexi’ or ‘reducetarian’ lifestyles, choosing to eat according to what is in season, fresh and healthy while consciously reducing their meat and dairy intake.
 The removal of such restrictive labels can allow most people to continue enjoying a balanced and delicious diet while also becoming more conscious of the planet and their health.

 With an abundance of easily accessible, free and engaging food-related content available on the internet, there is really no excuse not to give plant-based recipes a try.
 Simply start by googling veggie curries, stir-fries, pasta and salads, and see where it leads you.
-You will find YouTube channels dedicated to plant-based diets featuring videos such as ‘what I eat in a day’ to give you inspiration and ideas.
-There are even countless versions of plant-based alternatives to your favourite comfort foods like parmigiana, shepherd’s pie and pizza.
+You will find YouTube channels dedicated to plant-based diets featuring videos such as ‘what I eat in a day’ to give you endless inspiration and ideas.
+There are even countless versions of plant-based alternatives to your favourite comfort foods like parmigiana, shepherd’s pie and pizza - to name just a few.
 As a bonus incentive, meals without meat can sometimes be faster, easier or cheaper to prepare!

 When Including Meat In Your Meals...